ern2150/FVCR/mixtape-cards.md

 Mappings (rules are after the tables)
 --------
 The mappings below are changeable.
 This was just the first crack at keeping things simple.
 If, for example, I didn't do my research and The Young Ones Lemmy clip isn't in Mixtape 11 or any Mixtape starting with 1, we can adjust ;)
+Same deal with a particular suit and its spelling and which run of Mixtapes apply better to that.

 Spades (11-20)
 --------